Astronomy Classifieds

 The astronomy classifieds are a great place to find used telescopes and other astronomy and photography equipment.
 I have purchased many items from the amateur astronomy community, including most of my first complete deep-sky astrophotography rig.

-Below, you’ll find a list of quality astronomy classified sites to buy and sell telescopes, cameras, and accessories for visual observing and astrophotography.
+Below, you’ll find a list of quality astronomy classified sites where you can buy and sell telescopes, cameras, and accessories for visual observing and astrophotography.

 Buying used astronomy equipment from a classified site is a great way to save some money, and browse a wide range of great equipment.
 With patience, you may be able to find a great deal on a telescope, eyepiece, or even a computerized tracking mount.